material-motion/material-motion/specifications/life_of_a_transition.md

     transitionController = TransitionController()

-An instance of this type might be made lazily available for any transition on our platform.
+An instance of this type might lazily available for any transition on our platform.
 For example, on iOS each view controller might have its own transition controller.

     viewController.transitionController